cpmech/gosl/README.md

 ## Installation

-Because of CGO and other libraries, the easiest way to work with Gosl is via Docker.
-Having Docker and VS Code installed, you can start developing powerful numerical simulations using Gosl in a matter of seconds.
+Because of other (awesome) libraries, the easiest way to work with Gosl is via Docker.
+Having Docker and VS Code installed, you can start developing powerful numerical simulations using Gosl in a matter of minutes.
 Furthermore, the best part of it is that it works on Windows, Linux, and macOS out of the box.

 ### Containerized (recommended)